particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="VariantArray"}}

 The `VariantArray` is a [Vector](#vector), essentially a dynamically-sized array of Variants, which are containers for arbitrary data.
-Think of this as a container to hold arbitrary data in Variant objects before converting to a JSON or CBOR array before sending across the network.
+Think of this as a container to hold arbitrary data in Variant objects before converting to a JSON array before sending across the network.

 ```
 // DEFINITION
 typedef Vector<Variant> VariantArray;
 ```

-The methods below are implemented in the `Variant` class, so you can use them update a `Variant` that is of type `VariantArray`.
+The methods below are implemented in the `Variant` class, so you can use them update a `Variant`.

 ### append() [VariantArray]